 The discriminative stimulus is a brief clear instruction alerting the child to the task at hand.
 This helps the student make a connection between a specific direction and an appropriate response.
 An example could be when a teacher says: “what is this?” before asking a child to identify an object.

-A prompt is not always given but, for some children, it may be necessary to help them form the proper response.
-When provided, it is performed between the discriminative stimulus and the response.
-A prompt is when the teacher shows the child the correct response to guide their behavior.
-For example, using the above example, a trainer may tap the correct object if it appears the child is having difficulty.
+A prompt may be necessary to help the child form the proper response.
+The prompt may be performed between the discriminative stimulus and the response.
+It occurs when the teacher shows the child the correct response to guide their behavior.
+For example, a trainer may tap the correct object if it appears the child is having difficulty.

-- Incorrect Response: When a child gives an incorrect response during a DTT trial, they are simply corrected.
-The trainer tries to remain as neutral as possible and gives no reinforcement or punishment.
+- Incorrect Response: When a child gives an incorrect response during DTT trials, they are simply corrected.
+The trainer tries to remain as neutral as possible.
+They give no reinforcement or punishment.
 For example, a teacher may point at the correct answer and say: “let’s try the next one”.

 How is DTT Different?

-In Discrete Trial Teaching, however, the learning opportunity is engineered and structured by the practitioner.
+In Discrete Trial Teaching ABA, however, the learning opportunity is engineered and structured by the practitioner.
 The process is as follows:

 • Acquisition: the child accomplishes the initial lesson.